CK Travels

 Ximending’s Red House now hosts cultural performances, a theatre, plus a fantastic two storey independent retail emporium, chock full of unique and one-off designs by local artists.
 The stalls at the Red House change every few months to keep it fresh.

-Note: that as of our last visit to the Red House in Ximending in summer 2023, there were no signs of any theatre performances – the upper level is currently full of pop up stores and selfie stations.
+Note: that as of our last visit to the Red House in Ximending in early 2024, there were no signs of any theatre performances – the upper level is currently full of pop up stores and selfie stations.

 The Red House Ximending Taipei